 For many of our users, the Sales Order stage of their sales journey is all about getting that final approval to close the deal.
 So these templates need to clearly lay out all of the details your customer needs to know before they sign on the dotted line.

 Or should that be the digital line with our esign facility?
 Anyway.

 This means having all those company details and the information about costs front and centre.
 It probably also means including your detailed terms of supply and maybe some product specification sheets.

-Adding this in OpenCRM involves creating what we call Supplementary Pages for your sales templates.
+Adding this in OpenCRM involves creating what we call Supplementary Pages for your sales PDF templates.
 These pages are a blank canvas that you can use to build anything extra that your templates need, from cover sheets to standard supplemental information.

-You can see in this example that I have added an extra couple of pages for T&Cs and other information a customer might need:
+You can see in this example, I have added an extra couple of pages for T&Cs and other information a customer might need:

-Click here or keep scrolling for a couple tips on building these supplementary pages and adding other files to your email templates.
+Keep scrolling for a couple of tips on building these supplementary pages and adding other files to your email templates.